MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 </figure>
 <br>

-My previous knowledge with programming before starting the MCT course was virtually nonexcistent, much unlike the error codes I have come across during the creation of this project.
-Still, I feel like my understanding of programming has grown alot since the previous semesters programming course.
+My previous knowledge with programming before starting the MCT course was virtually nonexistent, much unlike the error codes I have come across during the creation of this project.
+Still, I feel like my understanding of programming has grown alot since the previous semester's programming course.

 ### Finding A Project

 It was somewhat difficult to decide what i would be able to do.
 Working with sonification or making a simple synth was my two options and I even thought this could be challenging, but after a short discussion with Anna, i landed on the latter.

-From there i tried to implemet code from the web.
+From there i tried to implement code from the web.
 I find it very helpful to use exsisting code when starting out.
-That helps one to get a overview of the functions rather than having to guess all the names and commands oneself.
+That helps one to get an overview of the functions rather than having to guess all the names and commands oneself.
 As a beginner i would advise people that is starting out to do the same.
 Anna also gave me another good tips, and this was to make code that does not work, or need improvement into comments, so you can segment the code to isolate problems.

 To concretize, my goal was to make a mono synth that was routed to the keyboard on my laptop.
 My overarching goal was simply to gain more insight into coding through being more exposed to it.